Skip to navigation Skip to content

 Highly Pathogenic Avian Influenza

-Highly Pathogenic Avian influenza (H5N1, HPAI), or bird flu, is again spreading across the United States and has been positively identified in multiple avian species in IL.
-There have been multiple large mortality events (greater than 5 birds) that are also suspicious for HPAI.
+Highly pathogenic avian influenza — also known as HPAI,H5N1, or bird flu — is again spreading across the United States and has been positively identified in multiple bird species in Illinois.

-• Those with pet birds or backyard poultry flocks should keep birds housed in a building until the risk level decreases.
+• If you have pet birds or backyard poultry, keep them in a building until the risk decreases.
 If this is not possible (especially for poultry), house them in enclosures with fine mesh and a full roof to limit the spread of disease from wild birds.

 • Be patient with wildlife rehabilitators.
 It’s a busy time of year and they are working under stricter biosecurity measures.
 Please respect that they may need to change their species or capacity limits to provide safe care to their patients and keep staff and volunteers safe.